 But for most people that would be fairly inconvenient.
-If you’re looking for product specifically for serrated knives we recommend going with a product like the Chef’s Choice manual sharpener.
+If you’re looking for sharpener specifically for serrated knives we recommend going with a product like the Chef’s Choice manual sharpener.
 It operates the same basic way as their electric model, but since it’s manual you can control the sharpening process more carefully.
 The Apex 1 system above can also sharpen serrated knives with a honing rod attachment.

 It’s not perfect, but there’s nothing more frustrating than tearing up a perfectly good baguette instead of cutting clean through it.

-Sharpening Ceramic Knives
+Sharpener for Ceramic Knives

+In recent years ceramic knives have gained a great deal of popularity.
+This is mostly because they cost significantly less than knives forged from steel.
 Ceramic knives are too hard to be sharpened by stone-based sharpeners.
 On top of that, it’s very easy to crack or chip them in the process.